alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 I

-### Domain:
+## Domain:

 I work for an advertising technology company.
 The comics shows the lowdown:
 ![About code purpose!]({{ site.url }}{{ site.baseurl }}/images/high-performance-dotnet-by-example/about-code-purpose.jpg)

-It's a bit exaggerated but... (sigh) yes, this is all about banners at the end, I'm sorry for this 😞 Back to the domain.
+It's a bit exaggerated but... (sigh) yes, this is all about banners at the end, I'm sorry for this 😞

 All websites receive bot traffic!
 Not a surprise, right?
 There were quite a few studies from all sides of the advertising business.
 For instance, [the one from Incapsula](https://www.incapsula.com/blog/bot-traffic-report-2016.html) shows that websites receive 50% of bot traffic in average.
 [Another one from Solve Media](http://news.solvemedia.com/post/32450539468/solve-media-the-bot-stops-here-infographic) shows that bots drive 16% of Internet traffic in the US, this number reaches 56% in Singapore.
 In general, commercials tend to reduce the numbers, for obvious reasons - banner impression or click = money.
-Academics and not so involved parties, in their turn, increase numbers and spread panic, that's the goal of a research after all.
-I think truth is somewhere in the middle.
+Academics and not so involved parties, in their turn, increase the numbers and spread panic, that's the goal of a research after all.
+I believe truth is somewhere in the middle.

 But, surprisingly, not all bots are bad, and some of them are even vital for the Internet.
 The classification could look like this: